 Zambia exported copper valued at approximately USD 3,26 billion in 2020.
 Its main importer of refined copper was Switzerland, while the main destination for its unrefined copper - 95 percent of the total - was China, according to The Atlas of Economic Complexity.

 Re-export of copper from Switzerland

-The discrepancy between exports from Zambia to Switzerland and imports from Switzerland to Zambia suggests that copper never reaches Switzerland, but is instead bought and sold by Swiss-based traders and exported directly to manufacturers, who use copper in the production of their respective products.
+The discrepancy between exports from Zambia to Switzerland and imports from Switzerland to Zambia suggests that copper never reaches Switzerland, but is instead bought and sold by Swiss-based traders and exported directly to manufacturers, needlessly increasing prices.

 Global consumption of copper in end-user products